-A graduate student may drop a course, add a course, change between audit and credit status, change the number of credits for a course within the listed range, cancel registration, or withdraw from the University without special approval until the tenth class day each semester.
-No credit level changes or grading option changes are permitted after the tenth week of classes.
-The deadlines are published each semester in the Schedule of Classes ; the procedures governing each of these transactions are listed below.
+A graduate student may drop a course, add a course, change between audit and credit status, change the number of credits for a course within the listed range, cancel registration, or withdraw from the University without special approval until the tenth class day each semester or until the fifth day each 12-week term.
+No credit level changes or grading option changes are permitted after the tenth week of classes of the semeser term or the eighth week of classes of the 12-week term.
+The deadlines are published each term in the Schedule of Classes ; the procedures governing each of these transactions are listed below.
 Drop/Add and other changes may be done in person at the Registrar's Office or online at http://www.testudo.umd.edu .
 Full refunds are not available for reductions in total credits after the first day of classes.
 For more information, please see the Refunds section of this Catalog.

 Exceptions to the published deadlines require a petition to the Graduate School which must include the written approval of the instructor and the Graduate Director of the program.
 Petitions should be submitted to the Graduate School, 2123 Lee Building.
 The graduate program stamp must be placed on the change of grading option/credit level form.

 The term "withdrawal" means termination of enrollment in all classes for a given term (semester or 12-week).
 The date of the withdrawal is indicated on a graduate student's academic record.
 To withdraw from a term (semester or 12-week) on or before the last day of classes a graduate student must notify the Office of the Registrar, 1113 Mitchell Building , in writing or in person.
 Withdrawal becomes effective on the date notification is received in the Records Office.
 The University Refund Policy applies to withdrawals after the first day of classes.
 Students who withdraw may be in violation of the University's continuous registration requirement, unless they have received a waiver of registration from the Graduate School.